4. Mediation

 The effect of supervision on dissertation performance was partially mediated via self-esteem.
 The effect of supervision on dissertation performance and the effect of self-esteem on dissertation performance were independently significant predictors.
 The indirect effect equals (.3)*(0.68) = .0.21.
 We tested the significance of this indirect effect using bootstrapping procedures.
 We computed the average indirect effect over 1,000 bootstrapped samples with 95% confidence intervals (bootstrapped indirect effect = 0.21 95% CI [0.06, 0.38]).
 Since the confidence intervals do not cross zero, we infer statistical significance.

-Descriptive Statistics: describe the variables:
+Describe the variables:

-• Report the outcome variable (Y)
+• Tell your reader which is your outcome variable (Y)

 • Report the predictor variables (Xs)

-Mediation analysis – 4 step approach
+Mediation Analysis – 4 step approach

 Step 1: Total effect: Run the code and write a short paragraph of results